speedyleion/speedyleion.github.io/_posts/2025-12-14-wired-trackball.markdown

 of a mouse.

-I'm not left-handed, but a some years ago, when I was playing PC games a lot, I started developing a slight throb in my rigth wrist.
+I'm not left-handed, but a some years ago, when I was playing PC games a lot, I started developing a slight throb in my right wrist.
 I was concerned that it might be an early indicator of RSI so I chose to move over to a left-handed mouse.
 Since then I've been fairly comfortable with the left-handed mouse setup.
 I wanted the trackball to be left-handed.
 It appears that Elecom is the only one making a left-handed trackball.

-Considerng that 90% of software bugs are written by rigth-handed people, I'm hoping my use of a left-handed input device puts me in the other 10% of bugs camp.
+Considerng that 90% of software bugs are written by right-handed people, I'm hoping my use of a left-handed input device puts me in the other 10% of bugs camp.

 The EX-G worked great for about two weeks.
-I plugged the wireless reciever into my computer and it just worked.
+I plugged the wireless receiver into my computer and it just worked.
 No software to install and no futzing with the OS mouse settings.
 It only took a week to start to feel comfortable using the trackball in day to day tasks.

-Unfortunatly, about two weeks in, it started to skip around and stutter.
+Unfortunately, about two weeks in, it started to skip around and stutter.
 I noticed not only did the mouse cursor movement stutter, but the scroll wheel was also stuttering.
 To try and fix the issue I tried blowing out the optical sensor for the trackball.
-I also changed the battery and moved the wireless reciever dongle to other usb ports on my computer.
+I also changed the battery and moved the wireless receiver dongle to other usb ports on my computer.
 My hunch is that it's an issue with the wireless connectivity, but it could be something internal to the controller as well.
 I have a long standing anti-wireless stance due to historical issues like this, but being the only left-handed trackball that I found my choices were limited.

 My plan was to return the EX-G and either go back to my left-handed mouse or try out a right-handed trackball.
-Then a thought occured to me, with many of the do it yourself keyboards happening and since the EX-G is already shaped nicely for a left hand perhaps I could convert it to wired.
+Then a thought occurred to me, with many of the do it yourself keyboards happening and since the EX-G is already shaped nicely for a left hand perhaps I could convert it to wired.
 Bouncing the idea of a couple of people it seemed like a reasonable thing to attempt.